 At number 2 is the ongoing development and the thirst for knowledge

 Millennials have an unquenchable thirst for knowledge and a desire to constantly learn and develop both personally and professionally.
 They want to be coached by mentors and offered further education and development in the form of workshops and seminars.
-So, why not take advantage of Benify's benefits portal and enable employees to enroll in employer-approved courses or workshops?
+So, why not take advantage of Benify's benefits platform and enable employees to enroll in employer-approved courses or workshops?

 The number 1 for millennials is...flexible working hours